cuinjune/Ofelia/README.md

 The help files for the abstractions currently don't exist but you can learn about them from one of the openFrameworks documentation pages above or you can simply [google](https://www.google.com/) the name of the function to find the page.<br />
 (e.g. google `ofDrawCircle` to learn about `of.drawCircle` abstraction in ofelia)

-Although more abstractions will be added later, you can already use all openFrameworks features using [ofelia] object which allows you to code Lua and [OF API bindings](https://github.com/danomatika/ofxLua#of-api-bindings) on a Pd patch or create such abstractions yourself.
-See the object [help file](https://github.com/cuinjune/ofxOfelia/blob/master/ofelia/ofelia-object-help.pd) to learn how to use it.
+Although some features are not implemented as abstractions yet, you can already use them by writing a Lua script on `ofelia define` object.
+Please see the object [help file](https://github.com/cuinjune/ofxOfelia/blob/master/ofelia/ofelia-object-help.pd) in Pd then read [OF API bindings](https://github.com/danomatika/ofxLua#of-api-bindings) to learn how openFrameworks functions and classes can be used within a Lua script.

 The library is available to be used under macOS, Windows, Linux and Raspberry Pi.
 (64bit only on macOS and Linux)